-At present Don serves as dance musician for the ballet program at South Carolina Governor's School for the Arts, music director at Trinity Presbyterian Church in Travelers Rest, SC, and plays for a variety of events in the Greenville area.
+At present Don serves as dance musician for the ballet program at South Carolina Governor's School for the Arts, organist at Memorial Methodist Church in Greer, and plays for a variety of events in the Greenville area.

-During the last week of Feburary 2014, Don will serve as artist-in-residence at Pelham Road Elementary School, in Greenville, SC.
+During the last week of Feburary 2014, Don served as artist-in-residence at Pelham Road Elementary School, in Greenville, SC.

 Don has performed many concerts as a solo pianist.
 Visit his bio page on the menu.
 You can also listen to samples of his playing right now.
 Also, in February 2010 he performed in a celebration of Chopin's 200th birthday.
 The concert, sponsored by Carolina 1st, was at the Westin Poinsett Hotel.

 On November 4th, 2011, Don traveled with Selkie Celtic band to Augusta, Georgia, where the group appeared on the Covenant Presbyterian Concert Series.
 In addition to the Celtic music on the program, Don performed a Liszt Hungarian Rhapsody.